-Adam is available for Consulting, Keynotes, Speaking, Teaching, Workshops & Writing.
+Consulting, Keynotes, Speaking, Teaching, Workshops & Writing

-With a track record of delivering international keynotes, lectures, presentations, and working with architects, designers, brands, companies, research labs, publications, galleries, and educational institutes, Adam is open for debate, dialogue, discussion, and exploration around technological futures.
+Adam is open for debate, dialogue, discussion, and exploration with architects, designers, brands, companies, research labs, publications, galleries, and educational institutes around technological futures.

 ‘How emerging tech can change the fashion industry in the next decade’